attackingzcash/attackingzcash.github.io/shielded-coinbase/index.md

 Not only does using this "feature/bug" from ECC hurt the individual miner, but it hurts the entire privacy of Zcash mainnet.
 As a chain analysis company, Shielded Coinbase leaks extra metadata about miners compared to the traditional way of mining.
+This is especially bad given recent <a href="https://eprint.iacr.org/2020/627" target="_blank">metadata attacks against Zcash Protocol</a>.

 Normally, a miner receives funds to a taddr, *then* send to a zaddr.
 This is a very privacy-preserving process, as the zaddr NEVER APPEARS PUBLICLY.